WayScience/CytoSnake/docs/tutorial.rst

    cytosnake init <DATAFILES> <METADATA> <DATATYPE>

 -  `DATAFILE` will refer to the raw data that you are going to analyze,
--  `METADATA` refers to the associated metdata data directory that was generated along with the dataset
+-  `METADATA` refers to the associated metadata data directory that was generated along with the dataset
 -  `DATATYPE` flag tells cytosnake weather these morphology feature datasets were obtained from CellProfiler or DeepProfiler